How do I get paid?

 Be sure to research each provider’s offerings to be sure they work with your banking details and meet your business requirements (volume, type of business, which bank, kinds of products sold, company reputation, etc etc etc).

-If you are new to merchant services, be sure to talk to a sales rep with a few providers and get educated on what the industry-standard fees, rate structures, services, and capabilities are.
-The biggest confusion about payment collection is typically just a result of not understanding the payment-collection industry.
+If you are new to merchant services, be sure to talk to a sales rep with a few providers and get educated on what the industry-standard fees, rate structures, services, and capabilities are, especially for your business niche.
+The biggest confusion about payment collection for new storeowners is typically just a result of not understanding the payment-collection industry.
 When in doubt, ask questions.
-Don’t point fingers until you are sure they shouldn’t be pointed at you

 PayPal or other Online Banks

 If you offer your customers the option to pay with a service that provides online funds services such as PayPal, then your customers will be directed to a page where they can login to that service, select their funding source (online funds or bank account or credit card, etc), and the complete their order.
 Your money will be transferred from their online account to yours immediately.
-You can then arrange to have your money sent to your bank account if you have one linked to your online account.
+You can then arrange to have your money sent to your bank account.